 Almost 30 million people in China have physical disabilities according to most recent figures, and the majority rely on prosthetic devices to restore some of the functions of the missing body part.
-Conventional methods used to manufacture assistive devices fall short of delivering good fit and functionality.
-The Hubei Rehabilitation Assistive Technology Center (HRATC) in China set out to change the experience of wearing prostheses and achieved this with cutting-edge additive manufacturing technology and Freeform software – and they’ve completely changed people’s experience of wearing prostheses.
+However, conventional methods used to manufacture assistive devices fall short of delivering good fit and functionality.
+To turn this around, the Hubei Rehabilitation Assistive Technology Center (HRATC) in China started using additive manufacturing and Freeform software – and they’ve completely changed people’s experience of wearing prostheses.

 Mr Lu, based in Wuhan City, is a beneficiary of the technology.
 Having lost both his legs in a work-related injury in his youth, he initially used traditionally-manufactured prosthetic legs.
 His first prostheses had two major drawbacks – they were heavy and airtight, causing perspiration and itchiness when walking.